amusecode/amuse/doc/tutorial/units.rst

 ==================

 The AMUSE framework provides a unit handling library.
-This library is used troughout the AMUSE framework.
+This library is used throughout the AMUSE framework.
 When interacting with a code all data has a unit, even scaled systems have units.

 ==========